 In practice, the use of quantitative measures of objective implementation is preferred to individual policy evaluation.
 The following measures are recommended for use in monitoring the objectives proposed in this report for the Water and Sewer Subelement.
 These measures were selected based on their ability to represent overall achievement of an objective and on their ease and economy in collection, recording, and evaluation.
 At least one measure is recommended for each objective, and one alternative measure is recommended for several objectives.
-The alternative measure is recommended for those objectives where none of the primary measurements recommended are available from existing data sources in Countywide circulation at the time of the report.
+The alternative measure is recommended for the easurements recommended are available from existing data sources in Countywide circulation at the time of the report.
 The alternative measurement, if suggested, will always be based on an existing data source.